-An overview to Cigar Butt Investing: Warren Edward Buffett goes down in history as one of the greatest investors.
+An Overview of Cigar Butt Investing: Warren Edward Buffett goes down in history as one of the greatest investors.
 He can also be credited for popularising value investing which also turned him into a billionaire and also an investment guru.
-But did the same strategy make him a millionnaire as well?
+But did the same strategy make him a millionaire as well?
 The answer is ‘No’.

 Today we look at the approach Warren Buffett adopted in his early years popularly known as the Cigar Butt Investing.

 A person who does not have any money would go around picking discarded cigars on the street to enjoy a few puffs which would cost him nothing.
 Cigar butt investing too runs along the same lines.
 In Warren Buffetts’ words “Cigar Butt approach to investing is where you try and find a really kind of pathetic company but it sells so cheap that you think there is one good puff left in it”.”
 Though the stub might be ugly and soggy”, the bargain purchase would make “ the puff all free”.

 Warren Buffett, however, adopted the approach from his mentor Benjamin Graham, “ The father of value investing”.
 Graham, however, gave it a more respectable name i.e. the Net-Net approach or Deep Value investing.

 In this approach, the companies picked are those that are in their final stages.
 But a final surge in the prices occurs which is the free puff which allows you to take a puff i.e. profit and discard the Cigar Butt i.e. sell the stock.